Assessing fault-tolerant quantum advantage for $k$-SAT with structure: Benchmarking results

 These four regimes are in accordance with the SETH: as $k$ grows we expect the classical scaling should approach $\sim 2^n \poly(m)$ for both the modern SAT solver as well as any backtracking algorithm.
 Quantum backtracking detection will gain a less-than quadratic speedup over this, while the search algorithm will scale even slightly worse.
 Grover will then eventually scale best, as it achieves a full quadratic speedup over classical.
 We can think of increasing $\beta$ as having a similar effect: removing structure harms the modern classical solver most, then the detection algorithm, and then the search algorithm, while Grover is agnostic to all of this.

 Some representative examples of these regimes are given in~\cref{fig:snippet}.
-This table shows the estimated \emph{scaling} of the four different algorithms for several selected values of $\beta$.
+This table shows the estimated \emph{scaling} of the four different algorithms (in terms of runtime for classical and in terms of $T$-depth for quantum) for several selected values of $\beta$.
 These four regimes indicate that the classical algorithm outperforms the quantum algorithms on the more structured instances.
 Though the quantum backtracking algorithm is also able to exploit structure, much of this gain is lost when one is also interested in finding the solution.
 Only when barely any structure is left does Grover start beating the other algorithms.
 This means there might be a place for quantum backtracking to solve semi-structured practical SAT instances that are too large for classical solvers.

 However, so far we only discussed asymptotic scaling.
 Converting the $T$-depth estimates to actual estimated runtimes, the potential for quantum backtracking quickly diminishes.
 Consider three different $T$-gate implementation times $c_{\textup{q}}$: $10^{-6},10^{-7}$ and $10^{-8}$ seconds.\footnote{We generally omit the unit `seconds'' when talking about values of $c_{\textup{q}}$ from now on.} In~\cref{tab:constants} we use these three values to compute the crossover time for the representative quantum algorithms in these four regimes.
 The \textit{crossover time} is the time at which the classical runtime matches the quantum runtime (quantum suffers more constant overhead than classical but scales better, so after enough time has passed quantum should obtain an advantage).
 Formally, we solve $2^{s_\textup{c} \cdot n + i_\textup{c}} =c_\textup{q} \cdot 2^{s_\textup{q} \cdot n + i_q}$ for $n$ and then evaluate either side for that $n$.